 Looking for the best Barcelona viewpoints and Barcelona photo spots?
 Barcelona, the Catalan city that steals the hearts of travel lovers and photographers alike.
 The popular city in the northeastern corner of Spain attracts millions of food, wine, architecture and photography fans!
-Searching for the very best viewpoints in Barcelona?
-Look no further, Charlie from World Travel Photography has created this guide packed with landscape shot ideas and Instagram hot spots, from above.
+Charlie from World Travel Photography has created this guide packed with landscape shot ideas and Instagram hot spots, from above.

 About World Travel Photography

 Charlie spent a summer living in and capturing Barcelona through his lens from sunrise to sunset.
 Always on the lookout for great viewpoints in cities since his biggest passion in life is to shoot travel photography and helping other people carve out a career in travel photography for themselves.

 » Don’t miss Two Scots Abroad’s 3-day Barcelona itinerary

 Montjuic is a large hill that sits on the edge of Barcelona.
 Until 1992, it was an undeveloped area with nothing particularly interesting about it.
 When Barcelona hosted the Olympics in 1992 all that changed.